Sign In to Tableau Cloud

 For example, click Salesforce Authenticator.

-Follow the steps in the Tableau Online dialog to associate the selected verification method with your Tableau Online account.
+Follow the steps in the Tableau Cloud dialog to associate the selected verification method with your Tableau Cloud account.

 For example, if you selected the Salesforce Authenticator app in step 2, you are prompted to do the following:

-- In Tableau Online, enter the two-word phase from the app in the dialog and click Connect.
+In Tableau Cloud, enter the two-word phase from the app in the dialog and click Connect.

-To complete the sign-in process, Tableau Online prompts you to approve the sign in request through the authenticator app on the mobile phone.
+To complete the sign-in process, Tableau Cloud prompts you to approve the request through the authenticator app on the mobile device.
 By accepting the request, you are verifying your identity.
 You are then redirected to your site.

 For example, if using the Salesforce Authenticator verification method, do the following:

-When Tableau Online shows you the following prompt, respond to the push notification.
+When Tableau Cloud shows you the following prompt, respond to the push notification on your mobile device.

-- In Salesforce Authenticator, verify that the request details are correct.
+In the Salesforce Authenticator app, verify the request details are correct.

 To help reduce the risk of a locked-out scenario, we recommend you add Recovery Codes as backup after registering for MFA.
-Recovery codes allow you to sign in to Tableau Online if you don't have access to your usual MFA verification methods.
-If you add the Recovery Codes option, a list of ten one-time use codes are generated for you that you can use to sign in to Tableau Online.
+Recovery codes, to be used in emergency scenarios only, allow you to sign in to Tableau Cloud if you don't have access to your usual MFA verification methods.
+If you add Recovery Codes option, a list of ten one-time use codes are generated for you that you can use to sign in to Tableau Cloud.